isc-hemc/courses/NodeJs/Section 2 - Node, Express and TypeScript/README.md

-# Section 2: Rest API
+# Section 2: Node, Express and TypeScript

 This module will describe step by step how to create and set up a project that aims to be used as an API Server with **Node.js**, **Express.js** and **TypeScript**.